-These condensed consolidated interim financial statements have been prepared under the historical cost basis, except for available-for-sale investments, firm commitments and inventory under fair value hedging relationship and derivative financial instruments which are stated at fair value; using the accrual basis of accounting and the going concern concept.
+These condensed consolidated interim financial statements have been prepared under the historical cost basis, except for available-for-sale investments, firm commitments and inventory under fair value hedging relationship, derivative financial instruments and employee benefits which are stated at fair value; using the accrual basis of accounting and the going concern concept.
+Certain comparative amounts have been reclassified to conform to the current period's presentation.